Pomerania: Museums in the Polish part

 At least 50 museums in Poland cover the history of Pomerania, the most important of them being the District Museum in Toruń, the Museum in Grudziądz, the National Museum in Gdańsk, the National Maritime Museum, Gdańsk, the Museum of Sopot, the Emigration Museum in Gdynia, the Museum of Polish Navy in Gdynia, the Museum of Kociewie in Starogard Gdański, the Museum of Kashubian and Pomeranian Literature and Music in Wejherowo, the Kashubian Museum in Kartuzy, the Central Pomerania Museum in Słupsk, the Darłowo Museum, the Koszalin Museum, the Museum of Archeology and History in Stargard, the National Museum in Szczecin, the Museum of the Puck Region, and the Museum of Maritime Fisheries in Świnoujście.

 Other notable museums include the Museum of the National Anthem (Muzeum Hymnu Narodowego) in Będomin at the birthplace of Józef Wybicki, author of the lyrics of the national anthem of Poland, and the Copernicus House in Toruń, birthplace of famed astronomer Nicolaus Copernicus.
 The Diocesan Museum in Pelplin contains one of the finest collections of medieval art in Poland, and the country's sole copy of the Gutenberg Bible.
 Medieval open-air museums are the Grodzisko in Sopot and Skansen in Wolin.
 The Museum of Polish Arms in Kołobrzeg contains a collection of militaria related to the military of Poland from the Early Middle Ages to the present.
 There are also the Dar Pomorza, ORP Błyskawica and SS Sołdek museum ships.

 Several museums devoted to World War II history are located in Polish Pomerania, including the Museum of the Second World War in Gdańsk, the Guardhouse no. 1 at Westerplatte (a branch of the Museum of Gdańsk), the Museum of Coastal Defence in Hel, the Stutthof Museum in Sztutowo with the branch Piaśnica Museum in Wejherowo, the Museum of the Pomeranian Wall and World War II in Szczecinek, and the Armory Museum in Kłanino.

 There are also aquaria: the Gdynia Aquarium and the Seal Sanctuary in Hel.

-Perhaps more unusual museums include the Amber Museums in Gdańsk and Jarosławiec, and the Museum of Gingerbread in Toruń.
+Other museums include the Amber Museums in Gdańsk and Jarosławiec, and the Museum of Gingerbread in Toruń.